 The rustling grew louder, the metallic stench thicker, choking him.
 He backed up, his boot slipping in the vomit-slick pavement, and he caught himself against the wall, his palm smearing something wet and sticky.

-“Fuck this,” he muttered, his bravado cracking.
+“Fuck this,” he mumbled, his bravado cracking.
 “You’re some kinda freak, huh?”

 Her face was a nightmare—a jagged scar splitting her mouth ear to ear, a bloody, gaping maw lined with teeth that gleamed wet and sharp, too many, too long.
 Blood oozed from the edges, dripping onto her chin, pooling at her feet in a viscous, black-red puddle.
-Her grin stretched wider, impossibly wide, tearing flesh further, exposing bone that glinted in the dim light.
+Her grin stretched impossibly wide, tearing flesh further and exposing bone that glinted in the dim light.

 “What the fuck are you?”
 His voice was a squeak, high and panicked, as he turned to run, his boots slipping, his knee banging against a pipe.
 Pain flared, but fear drowned it, pushing him forward.
 The alley twisted, stretching into a labyrinth, the exit a distant smudge of light.